Android-PowerUser/Windroid_11/README.md

 ##### A complete documentation is coming soon.
 It is based on the Linux kernel that is preinstalled on every Androidsystem.
 ##### [Fund the Windroid 11 project](https://paypal.me/MatthiasExner98?country.x=DE&locale.x=de_DE)
 Windroid 11 is in the early stages of development and in absence of more sponsors I'm forced to give up the time intensive enhancements for more paid jobs.
-So [subscribe](https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-4C5837267N8919331MTCOQWA) to this project.
+So [support](https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-4C5837267N8919331MTCOQWA) to this project.
+Anyone who subscribes will be named here as a supporter.

 ###### declaration
 Don't expect miracles, because Windroid 11 is in the early stages of development.
 Not related with Microsoft or Valve Corporation!